 However, with a new sleek approach comes the need to institute a robust process flow that consists not only of optimized processes but also structures them in the most coherent and effective order.
 This is where value stream mapping comes in.

 A software value stream refers to the journey from the point when a software product is in its simplest form up to when it amasses enough value to be on the market.
-Depending on the amount of value added at any one point, it is possible to view smaller sets of actions within this journey as value streams, which basically encompasses the question of how you get from point A to B in a software’s development journey.
-To take a deep dive into software value streams and how to determine value, you can read more about them in this previous post.
+Depending on the amount of value-added at any one point, it’s possible to view smaller sets of actions within this journey as value streams, which basically encompasses the question of how you get from point A to B in the development journey.

 Why are Value Streams Important?